Fairchild Fashion Media

-Fairchild Media is a publisher of fashion trade magazines, websites, and conferences for the fashion, retail and beauty industries.
+Fairchild Media is a publisher of digital media, journalism, photography and design, events and summits, video and studios, and fashion.
 Fairchild Media brands include Women’s Wear Daily, Footwear News (FN), Beauty Inc, M and Fairchild Summits.
+Fairchild Media is a division of Penske Media Corporation, and is a source of fashion news and analysis for industry leaders and the global fashion community.